MateuszKukiela/MyoWare-Muscle-Sensor-Data-Logger/README.md

 #### Initialize Pipenv and Install Dependencies

-Navigate to your project directory and set up `pipenv` with the required Python version and dependencies:
+Navigate to the project directory and run the following command to initialize the virtual environment and install the required dependencies:

 ```bash
 pipenv install